12.4 C

 • Near Vitabergsparken, Sofia Church (Sofia Kyrka) is a magnificent neo-Gothic church known for its exquisite architecture and tranquil atmosphere.

 • The lively SoFo (South of Folkungagatan) neighborhood of Södermalm is well-known for its unique blend of stores, cafes, eateries, and galleries.
-It’s a great spot for shopping and dining.
+It’s a fantastic spot for shopping and dining.

 • The famous Katarina Elevator (Katarinahissen) provides sweeping views of the waterfront and the skyline of Stockholm.